 Introduction

-Watershed development is important for conserving natural resources such as soil, vegetation, and water (Manivannan et al., 2017).
+Watershed development is important for conserving natural resources including: soil, vegetation, and water (Manivannan et al., 2017).
 These resources are degrading rapidly due to various natural and human-induced factors.
 Among them, water is essential for all forms of life.
 It is used for food production, drinking, domestic needs, industrial activities, and power generation.
 In India, rainfall shows high spatial and temporal variability.
 This variability is influenced by climate change and the country’s diverse topography, including mountains and different landforms.
 About 80% of the total annual rainfall occurs during the monsoon months of July, August, and September.
 The remaining 20% of rainfall is received during the other nine months of the year.
 This rainfall is unevenly distributed across regions and seasons.
 Such uneven distribution creates challenges in water availability and highlights the need for effective watershed management.(Singh et al., 2009)

 India has a large population, which creates high demand for water resources (Bhan, 2013).
 Rainfall has become increasingly erratic and unevenly distributed due to climate change.
 Continuous demand and over-exploitation of water resources have resulted in a significant decline in groundwater levels in many regions.
 A large proportion of agricultural land in India depends primarily on rainfall.
 In these rainfed areas, crop production is highly sensitive to variations in rainfall.
 Even a small additional supply of water during critical growth stages can substantially increase crop yields and reduce the risk of crop failure.
 (Kolekar et al., 2017).